aktsk/apkutil/README.md

 ## Usage
 The command outputs are displayed in color.
 You can use a function with subcommands.
-The GIF is a scene of changing the APK to debuggable.
+The GIF shows the scene where the APK is changed to debuggable and `res/xml/network_security_config.xml` is created.

 ![usage](./img/usage.gif)